 When they come out of the oven, add marinara dots for the eyes.

-You can also take the same approach with vegan hot dogs.
-This recipe shows you how.
+You can also take the same approach with plant based hot dogs.
+This vegan recipe shows you how.

 Best of all, you can whip up half a dozen or more in less than 30 minutes.